sunset-developer/Inside-Joke-Bot/README.md

 ## Usage

-Once installed, comedibot has a command-line interface allowing you to onfigure comedibot.
+Once installed, comedibot has a command-line interface allowing you to configure comedibot.
 Comedibot should be up and running if configured correctly.

 * Example
 ```sh